O. Reg. 77/95: LEAGUESSkip to content

-7. A spouse who is financially dependent on the member or customer.
+7. A spouse or same-sex partner who is financially dependent on the member or customer.

-8. A relative of the member or customer or of the member’s or customer’s spouse,
+8. A relative of the member or customer or of his or her spouse or same-sex partner,

 i. who lives in the same home as the member or customer, and

-ii. who is financially dependent on the member, customer or spouse.
+ii. who is financially dependent on the member, customer, spouse or same-sex partner.

 9. An individual on whose financial resources the member or customer depends to repay a loan to a league.